The Office of the Vice Provost for Academic Programs (OVPAP), established in July of 2014, is responsible for:

 - Managing University accreditation

-- Advancing interdisciplinary programs within schools and departments in the University
+- Advancing global and interdisciplinary programs across the University

 - Administering Presidential Teaching Awards for faculty and graduate student instructors